lefteye47/GazeTracker/README.md

 # GazeTracker
-1. Wear the glasses and open GazeTracker by executing "./opengazer"
+1. Wear the glasses and open GazeTracker by executing "./opengazer" or opengazer.cbp

 2. Make sure the eye image is in the middle of video and the pupil(pink circle) is well detected